972C8/bucket-webapp/README.md

 - UC-5 [Edit a Bucket]: Customers can edit a bucket.
 - UC-6 [View Buckets all at once]: Customers can view their Buckets all at once.
 Each bucket can be deleted directly from this view.
 - UC-7 [Create a BLI]: Customers can create a BLI.
 They can choose a title, description, bucket, date to accomplish, image, location and labels.
-- UC-8 [Edit a BLI]: Customers can edited a BLI.
+- UC-8 [Edit a BLI]: Customers can edit a BLI.
 - UC-9 [View a BLI]: Customers can view a single BLI and set/change the status of the BLI accomplished with a given date accomplished.
 The bucket can be deleted directly from this view.
 - UC-10 [View BLI all at once]: Customers can view their BLI's all at once.
 Each BLI can be deleted directly from this view.
 - UC-11 [View BLI on the timeline]: Customers can view their achieved BLI's on the timeline.